Experience-Monks/jam3-lessons-react/_lessons/06-state.md

 Notice that instead of modifying `this.state`, we used `this.setState` method and pass down one or more states we want to change in an object.
 The only place where you can assign `this.state` is the constructor.

 Also, _state updates are asynchronous_.
-That's why is recommended to change states passing down a function.
+That's why in some cases is recommended to change states passing down a function.

 ```js
 this.setState((prevState, props) => ({ count: prevState.count + 1 }));